Kitazuka/SheepFish_test/README.md

   "another dish": 1
 }
 ```
+Where:
 - "dish" - name of dish,
-- 1 - count of this dish in order
+- 2 - count of this dish in order